Hong Chengchou: Early service under the Ming Dynasty against the peasant rebellions

-In 1634, with rebellions on the rise once more, the court felt it needed Hong's services as a field commander, and Chen Qiyu was appointed Supreme Commander of Shaanxi, Shanxi, Henan, Huguang and Sichuan instead Hong, along with Cao Wenzhao and He Renlong, bottled up several large groups of rebels at Chexiang Gorge in summer of 1634, including major figures like Li Zicheng, Zhang Xianzhong or Gao Yingxiang.
+In 1634, with rebellions on the rise once more, the court felt it needed Hong's services as a field commander, and Chen Qiyu was appointed Supreme Commander of Shaanxi, Shanxi, Henan, Huguang and Sichuan instead.
+Hong, along with Cao Wenzhao and He Renlong, bottled up several large groups of rebels at Chexiang Gorge in summer of 1634, including major figures like Li Zicheng, Zhang Xianzhong or Gao Yingxiang.
 However, Chen Qiyu's subordinates were bribed by the rebels and they convinced Chen to accept their surrender instead of massacring them.
-Soon after, they rebelled again and they continued their activities.
+Soon after, they rebelled again and continued their activities.
 After this debacle Chen Qiyu was demoted and Hong Chengchou appointed to his position, giving him command over all military forces in the area affected by the rebellions.
 Hong Chengchou adopted the following strategy: We should have an effective plan to deal with the rebels.
 We went to Honan and the rebels fled to Shensi.
 When we arrived in Shensi, the rebels again ran off to Hupei and Honan.
 The situation is such that we trap ourselves on the roads and all the countryside is ruined.
 The emperor promulgated a strict edict setting a time limit to wipe out the rebels.
 Now, we will demarcate an area to hold and defend and thus restrict the movement of the rebels.
 I will personally lead the troops to engage them directly until there is not one left.Fundamentally, Hong deployed troops in strategic passes and along the Han River to contain the rebels in one area, while a field force engaged and eliminated them.
 While Hong's deployment was considered as excellent and he was able to obtain various military victories over the rebels in the field, including defeating numerous times and finally killing Gao Yingxiang in 1636, these continued their activities in 1635 and 1636.
-In fact, 1635 was very eventful for the rebels as they sacked Fengyang, where the founder of the Ming dynasty was buried, and other towns.
+In particular, 1635 was very eventful for the rebels as they sacked Fengyang, where the founder of the Ming dynasty was buried, and other towns.
 However, strict time limits set by the emperor Chongzhen forced Hong and the Ming forces to be more aggressive and reckless to make faster progress, which eventually caused casualties and able officers like Cao Wenzhao were killed in ambushes.
-In fact, Ming forces in the area were pretty limited in comparison with the number of rebel groups and the area they had to cover: only 42.000 were available, of which most were on garrison duties, leaving some 6000 men for field operations.
+Ming forces in the area were pretty limited in comparison with the number of rebel groups and the area they had to cover: only 42,000 were available, of which most were on garrison duties, leaving some 6,000 men for field operations.